Asphult/LLMSolver/README.md

 Then restart Revit completely.
 If the key is not set, the button will show a diagnostic message explaining how to fix it.

 **One-shot examples (optional):** Place `example_input.csv` and `example_output.csv` in `Desktop\REVIT_LLM\examples\` to give the solver a reference example from your own project.
 This improves output quality.
+**Prompt-tuning (optional):** Prompt can be adjusted with the file `LLMPrompt.txt`, specifically in the 'PLACEMENT RULES' section where it defines its preferences and conventions.
+Adjust outside this section at your own risk, performance and its adherence may vary.

 ## Output file locations